(Van Wert, Ohio, September 25, 1891 – Turnberry, Scotland, June 5, 1918).1

 By sometime in early March 1918 Reed had put in enough solo flying hours to qualify for a commission.
 The recommendation would have been forwarded to Pershing, who in turn forwarded it to Washington in a cable dated March 16, 1918.25 That army paperwork moved slowly was a source of frustration to the cadets.
 Action on Reed’s commission is a case in point: it was three weeks before Washington responded favorably to the recommendation.26

-In the meantime, Reed had apparently begun training at the No. 1 School of Navigation and Bomb Dropping at Stonehenge, northwest of Amesbury.
-In a letter from the end of March 1918 he wrote that “The Aerial Navigation course teaches us to fly our machines entirely by instruments.”
-The earlier reprimand for censorship violation seems not to have made much of an impression, and the account in Reed’s letter of training and testing at the No 1 S.N & B.D. is unexpectedly detailed:
+In the meantime, in a letter from the end of March 1918, Reed wrote about his further training: “The Aerial Navigation course teaches us to fly our machines entirely by instruments.”
+The earlier reprimand for censorship violation seems not to have made much of an impression, and the account in Reed’s letter of is unexpectedly detailed:

 In this navigation course they teach one to plot a compass course making the necessary corrections for compass errors, unfavorable winds, speed of your machine and everything else that is necessary to keep one’s position in mind at all times.
 To graduate from this course the following examination must be successfully completed.
 The instructor gives a certain point on the map, informs the student of the speed and velocity of the wind at different altitudes up to twenty thousand feet.
 Then the student must plot his actual compass course and make a table in minutes of the exact location on the course his machine will occupy during the entire trip.
 Then the pilot is strapped in his seat and a canvas covering thrown over his cockpit so that he can not even see the wings of his machine or the earth.
 In other words his vision is limited to his “dashboard” or instrument board as it is called on an aeroplane.
 On this board are the following instruments: a compass illuminated by a small electric bulb, a propellor revolution indicator which tells him the theoretical speed of his machine and the running condition of his engine, a number of oil and gasoline gauges and their pressures, as well as numerous switches, etc., all necessary in keeping the engine at an even speed.
 Then there are “two way level bubbles” which show whether the machine is flying laterally and longitudinally level.
 There is also a suspended clock and a big illuminated map and chart board on which are the pilot’s course and incidental corrections.
 The trip generally covers a period of four hours and may be from 240 to 400 miles according to the speed of the machine.
 After the cover is put over the student’s head he does not again see the ground until at different points on the trip the instructor in the front seat pulls the cover off of his head and points to a spot on the ground and asks him to locate it precisely on the map.
 One cannot say “I think that it is Mannheim, or Berlin,” one must absolutely know.
 So you can realize that this military aviation is no longer a hit or miss luck game—it is being developed into a precise science and a fascinating science.27

-The instructional period at Boscombe Down and Stonehenge was lengthy, and it was not until late May that Heater and Reed were assigned for the final stage of their training to the No. 1 School of Aerial Fighting and Gunnery, which, commanded by Lionel Wilmot Brabazon Rees, operated out of Turnberry and Ayr on the west coast of Scotland.28 Accommodations were “in the large resort hotel and were sumptuous!”29 The hotel was what in peacetime was the Turnberry golf course hotel, surely a welcome change after tents at Amesbury.
+The instructional period in Wiltshire was lengthy, and it was not until late May that Heater and Reed were assigned for the final stage of their training to the No. 1 School of Aerial Fighting and Gunnery, which, commanded by Lionel Wilmot Brabazon Rees, operated out of Turnberry and Ayr on the west coast of Scotland.28 Accommodations were “in the large resort hotel and were sumptuous!”29 The hotel was what in peacetime was the Turnberry golf course hotel, surely a welcome change after tents at Amesbury.